Staying Healthy on Safari

 The list of diseases and other health hazards you can potentially encounter while traveling in Africa take up several chapters in every guide book.
 It can be a little daunting even if you are not a hypochondriac.
 The key is to be smart and also realistic about your risks.
 A disease like ebola is a scary prospect, but your chances of getting it while on safari is on a par with getting struck by lightning.
 Obviously there are precautions you need to take when planning a safari in Africa that you don’t necessarily need to consider when taking a winter break in the Caribbean.
 Here are some health tips we share with our clients, but do make an appointment with a travel clinic for the latest health updates.
 However, be sure they understand your travels will be to well established safari camps and lodges with clean water, fresh food and proper infrastructure; you will not be ‘roughing it’ by any measure.

 Vaccinations can be a little painful and even expensive, but they are essential for many safari destinations.
 Make sure to make an appointment with your local travel clinic a few months before your departure date as some vaccines come in a series.
 Not every vaccine is necessary, but for several safari itineraries a yellow fever shot is mandatory.
 If traveling to Uganda, yellow fever inoculation is required regardless of where you are traveling from.
 For all other countries in East, Central and Southern Africa, a yellow fever certificate is an entry requirement if you are arriving from a country where yellow fever is present, which currently includes Kenya and Rwanda.
 For example, clients combining a safari in Kenya with a beach vacation in Zanzibar, need to have proof that they have been vaccinated against yellow fever.
-The same goes for people wishing to combine the Victoria Falls with a visit to Cape Town or Kruger National Park.
-The vaccination is valid for ten years, and absolutely worth the cost and effort to be able to travel freely throughout all the safari destinations in Africa.
+The same goes for people wishing to combine a gorilla trek in Rwanda with a visit to Cape Town.
+The vaccination is valid for life, and absolutely worth the cost and effort to be able to travel freely throughout all the safari destinations in Africa.